Henry Cisneros: Secretary of Housing and Urban Development

 As Secretary, Cisneros attacked head on fair housing policies.
 "Fair housing," he told Guy Gugliotta of The Washington Post, "is so vital that we cannot accomplish any of the other goals without it."
 He unveiled a plan for HUD to provide $70 million in housing vouchers enabling low-income Americans to rent living space in the communities of their choice, an idea that brought Cisneros criticism in affluent circles in his native Texas and elsewhere.
 When it came to justice in home loans, Cisneros, through his agency, stood firm to lenders by letting them know that HUD would no longer tolerate unfairly denying minorities access to home loans, and aggressively penalized lenders who broke fair lending laws.
 The department also made it easier for alleged victims of fair housing to file complaints.
-During Cisneros's four-year term, the agency's decisions in favor of victims of housing discrimination resulted in the awarding of a total of $80 million in damages, compared with $13 million in the previous four years.
+During Cisneros' four-year term, the agency's decisions in favor of victims of housing discrimination resulted in the awarding of a total of $80 million in damages, compared with $13 million in the previous four years.
 Cisneros greatly eased the bureaucracy to deal with fair housing issues much swifter.
 "The train started to run on time," with complaints being heard much faster, said John Relman of the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 "It's hard to find somebody in that position who could be more supportive of fair housing than Henry Cisneros."

 Cisneros took on the unenviable position to completely restructure the HUD bureaucracy.
 His ability to make sweeping, innovative changes at HUD was hampered by deep budget cuts and elimination of some programs.
 The agency's staff had been cut to 10,000 at the end of his term, from 13,500 since he took over.
 He consolidated offices, moved staff from headquarters to field offices and increased management training.
 He reduced the number of agency programs from 240 to 20.
 The most difficult job for Cisneros as part of this reform was changing the attitudes of employees, who were often resistant to improving service to their communities.

 Cisneros also took a high-profile role in the cleanup operation after the 1994 Los Angeles earthquake.